 Vulnerable conversation with TobyMac about grief and loss.

 What does it feel like to lose someone close to you?
 TobyMac’s son, Truett, passed away in October 2019 at 21 years old.
 In this video, TobyMac shares his family’s experience in this vulnerable video about dealing with grief and loss.

 View this TobyMac video on and other Healing Out Loud videos in this YouTube Playlist.

-To me, um, grief comes in waves.
-It’s..
-Some days it hits you really hard and other days it’s, um..
-I can’t say it’s ever stayed off of me.
-But I can say that it’s, um, it’s given me… It hasn’t beat me up some days let’s put it like that.
+To me grief comes in waves.
+Some days it hits you really hard and other days I can’t say it’s ever stayed off of me.
+But I can say that it’s given me… It hasn’t beat me up some days.
+Let’s put it like that.

-So it, it comes in waves and you know, the truth is, I didn’t know, grief really.
+So it comes in waves and you know.
+The truth is I didn’t know, grief.
 I just felt like everything was beautiful and perfect until the last few years.
-And then when I lost Truett or when we lost Truett, everything changed.
-And, and I met grief in the fiercest way.
+And then when we lost Truett everything changed and I met grief in the fiercest way.

-Um, I don’t think I, I spoke about eternity before, but I never really like thought about it deeply, like deeply.
-Cause I didn’t need to, you know, I always trusted God.
-I always walk with God.
-It’s not a question of that, but it was like that, to deeply think about it.
-Uh, but now I, cuz I imagine the ones I love that we’ve lost there and I always,
+I don’t think I spoke about eternity before.
+But I never really thought about it deeply.
+I didn’t need to!
+I always trusted God, I always walked with God.
+It’s not a question of that, but to deeply think about it.
+But now I imagine the ones I love that we’ve lost there.

 And to me, that’s, that’s what the body crash should look like.
 So through what I’ve experienced and the grief I’ve experienced and what I’ve walked through, the raging storm, deepest valley, I just feel like I didn’t know, God stayed close in those times, but I’ve learned that he does.
 I really have.